 Sweden – Polar Heliski Camp

-Towards the end of April, when spring has already arrived in the Alps, winter still has a hold on the highest mountains in Sweden, some 300 km north of the polar circle.
+In April, when spring has already arrived in the Alps, winter still has a hold in the high north of Sweden, some 150 km north of the polar circle.
 The serenity and good conditions in this secluded area are just two of the great reasons to visit this exclusive heliskiing destination.

-9 Good Reasons to Join our Polar Heliskiing Camp
+10 Good Reasons to Join our Polar Heliski Camp

 - Easy to reach from central Europe